cromerc/tuf-manager/README.md

 - Status bar icon that allows control of the notebook
 - Notifications of fan mode change via status bar
 - Restore last known settings on login via status bar icon
-- Service scripts for various init systems instead of relying on dbus activation